JD.com Inc. (JD) Shares Up Despite Recent Market Volatility

 Sponsored

+The average price point forecasted by analysts for JD.com Inc. (JD) is $548.47, which is $33.59 above the current market price.
 The public float for JD is 1.28B, and currently, short sellers hold a 1.03% ratio of that float.
-The average trading volume of JD on March 06, 2023 was 7.73M shares.
+The average trading volume of JD on March 09, 2023 was 7.70M shares.

 JD’s Market Performance